National Indigenous Dance Forum (NIDF)

 BlakDance Presenter Series

-The 2017 BlakDance Presenter Series ran alongside the forum giving presenters and producers the opportunity to develop first hand insights into curatorial capacity of First Nations dance.
+The 2017 BlakDance Presenter Series ran alongside the gathering for presenters and producers the opportunity to develop first hand insight into curatorial capacity of First Nations dance.

 For more information about the Presenter Series please click here.